 1. Stabilizes Blood Sugar

 In one study out of the University of Vienna in Austria, 61 participants with diabetes were given either four grams of Caiapo or a placebo daily for three months.
-At the end of the study, the sweet potato group had significantly lower blood sugar levels than the control group.
-(2)
+Study results showed that by the end, the sweet potato group had significantly lower glucose levels than the control group.

 Additionally, sweet potatoes are high in fiber, with each medium sweet potato fulfilling up to 15 percent of your fiber needs for the entire day.
-Fiber slows the absorption of sugar to help prevent spikes and crashes in blood sugar levels.
+Fiber slows the absorption of sugar to help prevent spikes and crashes in glucose levels.

 2. High in Antioxidants

 Orange-fleshed sweet potatoes are especially high in beta-carotene, which is the pigment responsible for their characteristic vibrant orange flesh.
-Beta-carotene is a powerful antioxidant that can help promote healthy vision, improve respiratory health and even protect your skin.
-(5, 6, 7)
+An abundance of research shows that beta-carotene is a powerful antioxidant that can help promote healthy vision, improve respiratory health and even protect your skin.

-Studies show that colored sweet potatoes, in general, exhibit more potent activity against free radicals than white sweet potatoes with purple potatoes, specifically, containing the highest amount of antioxidants.
-(8)
+Studies highlight that colored sweet potatoes, in general, exhibit more potent activity against free radicals than white sweet potatoes, with purple potatoes, specifically, containing the highest amount of antioxidants.

 In addition to sweet potatoes, other top antioxidant foods include goji berries, blueberries, dark chocolate and pecans.